Couple Stabbed Dead In Apparent Murder-Suicide, Bergen's Second In Days

 Officers forced their way in and found the bloodied couple, both of whom were in their early 30s.

-Musella was awaiting a determination by the Medical Examiner’s Office of whether to officially characterize it a murder-suicide.
+Musella was awaiting a determination by the Medical Examiner’s Office of before officially characterizing it a murder-suicide.

 It would be the second in Bergen County in days -- both involving a child.